Aur3ns/Samba-AD/README.md

+# Samba-AD

-The Samba-AD project is a suite of Shell and Python scripts designed to automate the deployment and management of a Linux-based Active Directory Domain Controller.
-Driven by a lightweight text-based interface, it covers every essential step:
+The Samba-AD project is a suite of Shell and Python scripts designed to automate the deployment and management of a Linux-based Active Directory Domain Controller driven by a lightweight text-based interface in python.

-Domain creation & configuration
-With a single command, Samba is installed, the AD domain is provisioned, and DNS/Kerberos services are configured to work together securely and reliably.

-Centralized administration
+---

+## Key Features

+- **Domain Creation & Configuration**
+  Install Samba, provision your AD domain, and configure DNS/Kerberos in one go—securely and reliably.

+- **Centralized Administration**
-Users and groups can be imported, modified or deleted in bulk via scripts, eliminating manual errors and streamlining day-to-day management.
+  Import, modify or delete users and groups in bulk via scripts, eliminating manual errors and speeding up daily tasks.

-Share protection
+- **Share Protection**
-ClamAV is deployed automatically on all CIFS/SMB shares, with scheduled scans and alert notifications to ensure continuous data protection.
+  Auto-deploy ClamAV on all CIFS/SMB shares, schedule regular scans and receive alerts for continuous data security.

-Operational monitoring
+- **Operational Monitoring**
-The Wazuh agent is installed and configured to centralize domain logs, detect anomalies, and generate security or performance alerts.
+  Install and configure the Wazuh agent to centralize logs, detect anomalies, and generate security or performance alerts.

-Windows admin made easy
+- **Windows Admin Made Easy**
-A PowerShell script produces an RSAT installer package (.msi) ready for deployment on Windows workstations, so administrators can manage the domain from their familiar tools.
+  Generate an RSAT installer package (.msi) with a PowerShell script—deployable on Windows workstations for seamless domain management.

+---

+## Text-Based Interface (TUI)

-The text-based interface (TUI) lets you manage user accounts, groups, OUs, computers and GPOs without a graphical console or dedicated admin workstation.
+Manage user accounts, groups, OUs, computers and GPOs—**no GUI or dedicated admin workstation needed**.
+Navigate a clear, keyboard-driven menu and watch real-time progress and logs.

-It can be run on any Linux distribution.
+---

+## Compatibility

+Runs on **any Linux distribution** with Python 3 and standard shell tools installed.